angerangel/r3bazaar/README.md

 * ask or answer on the forum: http://rebol.informe.com/forum/
 * publish an article on the blog: http://rebol.informe.com/blog/
 * publish an image on the gallery: http://rebol.informe.com/gallery/
-* **condivide Rebol with your firends, write a letter to your favorite magazine about Rebol, word of mouth is the most important thing**
+* **share Rebol with your friends, write a letter to your favorite magazine about Rebol, word of mouth is the most important thing**

 #Why a new fork of Rebol 3?